dakeshi/book/manuscript/Preface.md

 Most of developers are used to develop in an **imperative** way that basically consists on defining instructions/commands.
 We tell the program **what** it has to do and the execution conditions:

 - Show this view.
-- Download these data this the API.
+- Download these data from the API.
 - Update a view with the models that come from this data source.

 > **Imperative Programming - [Wikipedia](https://en.wikipedia.org/wiki/Imperative_programming)**
 > In computer science, Imperative Programming is a programming paradigm that uses statements that change a program's state.
 In much the same way that the imperative mood in natural languages expresses commands, an imperative program consists of commands for the computer to perform.
 Imperative Programming focuses on describing how a program operates.

-Amongst other **reasons**, we develop that way because the frameworks and most of resources aim to follow that style, we're surrounded by Imperative Programming.
-Why should I change if most of resources, frameworks as well as tutorials on Internet are designed imperatively?
+Amongst other **reasons**, we develop in that way because the frameworks and most of resources aim to follow that style, we're surrounded by Imperative Programming.
+Why should I change if most of resources, frameworks as well as Internet tutorials are designed imperatively?

 **Functional Programming allows coding with fewer potentials for bugs because each component is completely isolated**.